The sound clips on this website require the use of a RealPlayer.

 Monroe is a man of many hobbies.
 He likes photography, motorcycling, miniature trains, carpentry, swimming, golf, and especially flying.
 His earnings are large enough to permit him to be an active flying enthusiast and he owns two planes--Cantina II and Cantina III (named from first three and last four letters of his daughters' names).
 On dates played within three hundred miles of New York, Vaughn is able to fly home for a visit on his day off.

 He often uses the planes for getting from one engagement to another.
-"It gives me extra time for business," say Vaughn, "and it breads up the monotony of road life when we're doing one-nighters." sometimes, it breaks up the monotony too well.
+"It gives me extra time for business," says Vaughn, "and it breaks up the monotony of road life when we're doing one-nighters."
+Sometimes, it breaks up the monotony too well.
 Recently, Vaughn had to make a forced landing in a Pennsylvania cabbage patch, after being blown about fifty miles off his course.
 It's the only time he's been late on a job.

 That's a pretty good record for a man who directs RCA-Victor's top-selling recording band, plays a hundred one-nighters a year, usually fifteen weeks of theater dates, a dozen other week engagements at night clubs and the like, and is on the air every Saturday night for Camel cigarettes.